Dishuk/gattc/docs/getting-started.md

 The same default applies to `gattc changelog path` — omit the revision to get the path to the latest entry.

-You can also edit the `.md` changelog files directly.
+The `.md` changelog files can also be edited directly.
 Changes are picked up by `gattc docs` and appear in the generated documentation.

 Use `gattc changelog` (or `gattc changelog list`) to see all revisions.